LABARUM GUARD

 Constantine's Coversion - Rubens

 As Constantine approached Rome to liberate its oppressed people from the tyrannical rule of Co-Emperor Maxentius.
 On 27 October CCCXII, Constantine and members of his Army saw in the sky a cross above the sun in the form of a chi-rho, the first two letters of the Greek "Christos".
-Emperor Constantine discerned the words "en touto nika" in Greek, meaning Conquer by this.
-That night as Constantine pondered this sign, Jesus Christ came to him in a vision saying, "In this sign conquer."
+Emperor Constantine discerned the words "en touto nika" in Greek, meaning Conquer by This.
+That night as Constantine pondered this sign, Jesus Christ came to him in a vision saying, "in this sign conquer."
 The next morning, on 28 October, Constantine ordered the Labarum to be constructed with the symbol of the chi rho and placed upon a gold covered spear with cross bar.
-Below it he had hung a beautiful cloth of Roman Imperial Purple and Gold and precious stones and with the words En Touto Nika "Victory by this" rendered in Latin in hoc signo vinces "in this sign conquer."
+Below it he had hung a beautiful cloth of Roman imperial purple and gold and precious stones and with the words En Touto Nika "victory by this" rendered in Latin in hoc signo vinces being interpreted as "in this sign conquer."
+He ordered his legions to paint the Chi Rho on their sheilds.

 Raphael - Constantine's Vision